When You Go to Court

 All persons entering the Juvenile Courthouse must follow the procedures described below:

-- Cellular phones, pagers, alarms and any other electronic devices must be turned off or in vibrate mode while in the courthouse.
+- Cell phones, pagers, alarms and any other electronic devices must be turned off or in vibrate mode while in the courthouse.
 If they make an audible noise in the courtroom, the bailiff will confiscate them.

 Items not allowed in court facilities: